 The expense was really very small for the company and yet the excitement that such a provision generated for their staff was quite stunning.

-It was a perk staff didn’t want to lose by leaving the company and one they loved and yet it also aided health and wellness and was incredibly easy to organize.
+It was a perk that staff didn’t want to lose by leaving the company and one they loved and yet it also aided health and wellness and was incredibly easy to organize.

 Offering wellness training workshops is certainly one option also and these workshops can be especially useful to teach: